- Assistant Professor, Electrical & Computer Engr.

 2) Mechanical engineering: statics and dynamics, mechanics of materials, thermodynamics, heat transfer, manufacturing processing engineering, kinematics and mechanism design.

-If you are interested in working with me or have questions, please email me with the following info or your questions.
+For graduate program applicants (Ph.D. or M.S. program), if you are interested in working with me or have questions, please email me with the following info and your questions.

 - GRE score is required for all domestic and international applicants.
 Minimum requirement: 155 (V), 160 (Q), 4.5 (W).